 Then, we obtain

 and

 \end{proof}

-\textbf{Acknowledgements.} The authors would like to thank A.\@ Ardizzoni for meaningful suggestions regarding the classification of the infinitesimal $\Rr$-matrices for the Hopf algebras $E(n)$, D. Ştefan and T.\@ Weber for valuable comments.
+\textbf{Acknowledgements.} The authors would like to thank A.\@ Ardizzoni for meaningful suggestions regarding the classification of the infinitesimal $\Rr$-matrices for the Hopf algebras $E(n)$, M. Faitg, A. Gainutdinov and C. Schweigert for useful observations on the paper and A. Chirvăsitu, D. Ştefan and T.\@ Weber for nice discussions and valuable comments.
 This paper was written while LB and AS were members of the ``National Group for Algebraic and Geometric Structures and their Applications'' (GNSAGA-INdAM).
 FR would also like to extend his gratitude to the Department of Mathematics ``G. Peano'' of the University of Turin for the warm hospitality.
 All the authors were partially supported by the project funded by the European Union -NextGenerationEU under NRRP, Mission 4 Component 2 CUP D53D23005960006 - Call PRIN 2022 No.\, 104 of February 2, 2022 of Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations (SQUARE).}